 - Serotonin and GABA work synergistically as the main inhibitory neurotransmitters; thus, the fluctuations in estrogen and progesterone during puberty, PMS, and perimenopause may account for mood and behavioral disturbances due to their effect on serotonin and GABA.

-- Further, in menopausal women, selective-serotonin reuptake-inhibitors (SSRIs), common first line antidepressants, are less effective than in cycling women.[xv]
+- Further, in menopausal women, selective-serotonin reuptake-inhibitors (SSRIs), are less effective than in cycling women.[xv]
 Therefore, researchers have emphasized the crucial role of assessing sex hormone levels before administering medications which act on neurotransmitters.

 The Biological Clock: Assessment and Balance

 Women have hormone fluctuations throughout the day, month, and year for most of their lives, and these fluctuations influence neurotransmitters as well.
 Treating the symptoms associated with female hormone imbalances is a complex process, as there are dozens of factors and neuroendocrine interactions at play.
 Researchers suggest that administering dietary amino acid precursors for the neurotransmitters and assessing hormone/neurotransmitter levels may be the best way to optimize health outcomes.[xvi]
 For more information on a woman’s biological clock, sex hormone analysis, or amino acid precursors, see Sanesco’s blog posts:

 [i] Mitamura, R., Yano, K., Suzuki, N., Ito, Y., Makita, Y., & Okuno, A. (2000).
 Diurnal rhythms of luteinizing hormone, follicle-stimulating hormone, testosterone, and estradiol secretion before the onset of female puberty in short children.
 The Journal of Clinical Endocrinology & Metabolism, 85(3), 1074-1080.